 After graduating from Duke University, Dr. Sengupta completed the joint MD/MPH program at Tufts University.
-He did his adult and child psychiatry training at the Western Psychiatric Institute & Clinic at the University of Pittsburgh Medical Center.
+He did his adult and child psychiatry training at the Western Psychiatric Hospital at the University of Pittsburgh Medical Center.
 He also served as Chief Resident for Education and completed a Public Service Psychiatry fellowship while in Pittsburgh.

 This UBMD physician is also a member of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, teaching the next generation of doctors and researching to advance care in WNY and beyond.
 Learn more about this physician’s research and teaching activities, as well as view credentials, publications, professional involvement and more below.